The Twisted Claw: Plot summary (original edition)

 The boys blend into the population and observe various festivities associated with arrival of the fleet for the yearly meeting with the King.
 They learn that there will be a parade that will welcome and escort the Captains and officers of each ship to the King's castle where they will report on their activities and receive recognition for their successes.
 The Hardys use the general commotion as the parade advances towards the castle to slip past the gate and gain entrance to the castle.
 Cautiously exploring, the secrete themselves in an empty chamber with a balcony overlooking the audience hall and the King's throne.

 From their hiding place, they witness the induction of the new recruits into the “Order of the Twisted Claw”.
 Each initiate has the twisted claw insignia ceremonially branded on his forefinger with a poker heated in a cauldron of boiling oil.

-The King is then ready to accept the reports from each of the ships crews but first severely questions Pierre and the Captain concerning the absence of Young Jim and Slim, and are even threatened with death for having allowed them to disappear and thus endanger the Order.
-Pierre lies and tells the King they perished in the forest fire.
+The King is then ready to accept the reports from each of the ship's crews, but first severely questions Pierre and the Captain concerning the absence of Young Jim and Slim, and are even threatened with death for having allowed them to disappear and thus endanger the Order.
+Pierre lies and tells the King they were badly burned in the forest fire.
 The King reserves judgment until he hears their report.

 When it is their turn, Pierre and the Captain astound the gathering with the scope of their smuggling activities and their profitability.
 They provide details of how they use hollow logs and false papers to smuggle luxury goods into the United States and turn a profit on them.
 The King forgives the disappearance of Young Jim and Slim, and awards them the grand prize, a large chest of gold coins.

 The Hardys have seen enough and sneak out of the castle and swim back to the ship.
 Their absence had been noted by the officer in charge, but they make up a tall tale about taking a swim and being attacked by barracudas.
 The credulous crew backs them up in their story and is entertained by the boys as they elaborate on their adventure.

 “Sparks”, the radio operator, prevails upon Frank to help him fix the wireless outfit; Frank winds a new coil and gets it working.
 The Captain and Pierre return to the ship, and in a chance encounter with him, Pierre eyes them suspiciously.
 The boys suspect they have been recognized, and as precaution, Frank tells Sparks that the coil needs more work and disconnects it.
 Shortly after, Pierre confronts them and has them tossed into the brig.